abhilashsiyer/ams/README.md

   ]
 }
 ```
-If you want to CSS instead to keep uniformity acrss the framework, You could also the write the above as -
+If you want to use the CSS identifier instead across the framework, you could write as:
 ```
 {
     "name": "FirstName",